microsoft/language-server-protocol/_specifications/specification-3-16.md

 The delta is now expressed on these number arrays without any form of interpretation what these numbers mean.
 This is comparable to the text document edits send from the server to the client to modify the content of a file.
 Those are character based and don't make any assumption about the meaning of the characters.
 So `[  2,5,3,0,3,  0,5,4,1,0,  3,2,7,2,0 ]` can be transformed into `[  3,5,3,0,3,  0,5,4,1,0,  3,2,7,2,0]` using the following edit description: `{ start:  0, deleteCount: 1, data: [3] }` which tells the client to simply replace the first number (e.g. `2`) in the array with `3`.

-_Client Capability_
+_Client Capability_:

-The following client capabilities are defined for semantic tokens:
+The following client capabilities are defined for semantic token requests sent from the client to the server:

 * property name (optional): `textDocument.semanticTokens`
 * property type: `SemanticTokensClientCapabilities` defined as follows: